felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/faqs/en/create-ref-codes.md

 position: 5
 layout: documentation
 meta:
-  title: Create Ref Codes | Lightspeed K Series | HubRise
+  title: Create Ref Codes | Lightspeed Restaurant (K Series) | HubRise
-  description: Instructions to create Lightspeed K Series ref codes needed for your EPOS to work with other connected apps, like online ordering platforms.
+  description: Instructions to create Lightspeed Restaurant (K Series) ref codes needed for your EPOS to work with other connected apps, like online ordering platforms.
 ---

 If you connect Lightspeed to delivery platforms such as Deliveroo, Uber Eats, and Just Eat, you need to create special service types, payments, charges, and discounts for every delivery platform you support.